snguyenthanh/better_profanity/README.md

 ```

 ## Unicode characters
-A huge thanks to [@Derfirm](https://github.com/Derfirm) for adding support for Unicode characters.

 Only Unicode characters from categories `Ll`, `Lu`, `Mc` and `Mn` are added.
 More on Unicode categories can be found [here][unicode category link].